 All Year 11 students are expected to complete six (6) subjects.
-This includes students who have already completed a Units 3 & 4 language.
-This is to ensure students are able to study a breadth of subjects and allow them to maximise their choice for additional Units 3 & 4 subjects which they may later choose to undertake.
+This includes students who have already completed a Units 3 & 4 language in Year 10.
+In Year 11 students are encouraged to study a breadth of subjects to make an informed choice for the Units 3 & 4 subjects which they may select to undertake.
 Students in this situation will be permitted to reduce their load during Year 12 to compensate for the subjects they have already completed.